-- Your name and address.
+- Your name and address,

 - Your EIN,

 - A statement that you are requesting an extension to furnish "Forms W-2" to employees,

 - The reason for delay, and

-- Your signature or that of your authorized agent.
+- · Your signature or that of your authorized agent.

 Requests for an extension of time to furnish Forms W-2 to employees are not automatically CAUTION granted.
-If approved, an extension will generally be for no more than 15 days from the due date, unless the need for up to a total of 30 days is clearly shown.
-See the 2017 General Instructions for Certain Information Returns.
+If approved, an extension generally will be granted for no more than 15 days from the due date, unless the need for up to a total of 30 days is clearly shown.
+See the 2018 General Instructions for Certain Information Returns.